jimasp/behave-vsc/README.md

 ## Features

 - Run or Debug behave tests from the test workbench, or from inside a Feature file.
-- Go to step definition from feature file.
-(Not shown in below gif, just right-click inside feature file on a line containing a step and click "Go to step").
+- Go to step definition from a feature file (experimental).
+(This is not shown in below gif, just right-click inside a feature file on a line containing a step and click "Go to step").
 - Run customisation via [Extension settings](#extension-settings).
 - In run mode, std/err output can be found in the Behave VSC output window, including an equivalent behave command to run the test manually.
 (In debug mode, errors are shown in the console.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)